slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 - What would you do if you weren’t afraid?
 - dishonesty is a reaction to fear. fear just wants us to stay the same.
 - climbing out the hole is about letting go of pride.
+- the softer the cage, the longer you stay
 -->

 > *"We fear things in proportion to our ignorance of them."